dhirajdatascientist/Languages/Language/Kannada/001_Kannada.md

     - Nimma mane elli?
 1. My house is in Jayanagara
     - Nanna mane Jayanagaradalli.
-1. Had your breakfast?: thindi aitha? or Tiffin aitha?
+1. Had your breakfast?
+    - thindi aitha? or Tiffin aitha?